 If you’re looking for a craft, check out this Always Remembered, Never Forgotten flag handprint craft.

-You can also take a virtual tour of the Ground Zero Museum (World Trade Center Museum).
+You can also take a virtual tour of the Ground Zero Museum (World Trade Center Museum) and take a virtual tour of the 9/11 Museum.

 12. Teaching 9/11 for Kids